 Ashley Crill, Director of Human Resources

 You want to find out what inspires a candidate and motivates them to work hard.
-Knowing what drives the candidate is a predictor of future success.
+Knowing what drives the candidate is a predictor of future success at the role.

 4. Describe the manager and management style that gets the best work from you.